slmnv5/pepelats/doc/midi_drum.md

 ### MIDI out port

-**Main.ini** configuration has section "MIDI" and option "midi_out".
-This is MIDI port name (or part of the full name) that is used to send messages.
+main.ini configuration has section "MIDI" and option "midi_out".
+This is MIDI port name (or part of the name) that is used to send messages.
 If port is not available (device is not connected) so called "FakeMidiOut" port is used which only logs few MIDI messages.
 You can see MIDI ports in service menu.